 We will teach you unique and repeatable methods to be safe here in our shop and in your own.
 Beyond learning by rote, we will explain the theory behind our methods and why they are the safest possible.

-As a professional woodworker that actually does this for a living rather than only teaching it, my approach to woodworking is very heavily machine oriented.
-My approach is to get the job done by the fastest most efficient, "practical" means possible.
+As professional woodworkers that actually do this for a living rather than only teaching it, our approach to woodworking is very heavily machine oriented.
+Our approach is to get the job done by the fastest most efficient, "practical" means possible.
 This does not mean that one needs to spend tens of thousands of dollars to equip a shop.
-An initial $2,000 investment for home workshop tooling and machinery can do the job very handsomely, so my focus really is on the word "practical".
-Every shop obviously needs hand tools and I indeed use these traditional tools every day in my regular studio work.
-However, I believe very strongly that we have a great deal of modern technology available to us and it seems counter productive to not take advantage of it.
+An initial $2,000 investment for home workshop tooling and machinery can do the job very handsomely, so the focus really is on the word "practical".
+Every shop obviously needs hand tools and we indeed use these traditional tools every day in our regular studio work.
+However, we believe very strongly that we have a great deal of modern technology available to us and it seems counter productive to not take advantage of it.
 Yes, it is true that one is able to start a fire with the ancient method of friction using a bow, a cord, a dowel, and one heck of a lot of physical exhaustion.
 We can also start the same fire by striking a match and have the same result in seconds.
 The end result is still "fire" and it will look the same, act the same, and warm us just as well regardless of the method used to produce it.
-I feel the same way about woodworking.
+We feel the same way about woodworking.
 There is nothing wrong with using the tools the colonials may have used but to do so with the notion that the end result is better and of a higher quality through the sole use of these traditional hand tools is invalid.
-We live in the machine age, I honor the past, but I do not chose to relive it.
+We live in the machine age, we honor the past, but do not chose to relive it.

 It is our goal not only to teach you how to do any particular task, but why we do it.